Last Updated on July 10, 2022 by Michael Brockbank

 Watch the Portion Sizes

 And that’s the trick to losing weight.
-Knowing the correct portion sizes of food is ideal if you want to get rid of fat.
+Knowing the correct portion sizes of food is ideal if you want to eliminate fat.

 Food is fuel for the human body.
 And if you overfill the tank, the excess is stored.